DS-100/textbook/notebooks/ch17/classification_precision_recall.md

 The accuracy we computed is the proportion of predictions that the model correctly classified.
 The fact that the accuracy is high implies that most of the model's classifications are true positives and true negatives, which occur when the model correctly labels the positive class (spam) and negative class (ham) respectively.
 On the other hand, there are two types of errors a model can make:

-* False positive: a ham email gets flagged as spam and filtered out of the inbox.
-Generally, a false positive occurs when the model assigns a data point to the positive class (spam) whereas it actually belonged in the negative class (ham).
+* False positive: the model assigns a data point to the positive class (spam) whereas it actually belonged in the negative class (ham).
+In our case, a false positive means that a ham email gets flagged as spam and filtered out of the inbox.
-* False negative:  a spam email gets mislabelled as ham and ends up in the inbox.
-Generally, a false negative occurs when the model assigns a data point to the negative class (ham) whereas it actually belonged in the positive class (spam).
+* False negative: the model assigns a data point to the negative class (ham) whereas it actually belonged in the positive class (spam).
+In our case, a false negative means that a spam email gets mislabelled as ham and ends up in the inbox.

 We can assess the number of errors relative to correct classifications by building a **confusion matrix**, which contains the model predictions on one axis and the actual labels on the other.